Seven Tips for Getting Along Better with Your Kids

 Tip #7: Recognize Improvement.
 Kids sometimes feel that, if they ever did anything well, no one would ever notice anyway.
 So notice.
 Recognize the child’s effort, express your appreciation about it, and interpret what you think the improvement means.
 For example, “Mark, I haven’t had to say a word about homework all week.
 That really impresses me, and it tell me that you’re doing an excellent job of being more responsible.”

-SUBSCRIBE to The Changing Behavior Digest: (FREE)An excellent up-to-date resource for parents, teachers, and counselors.
+Send New Posts of The Changing Behavior Network to Your EmailAn excellent up-to-date resource for parents, teachers, and counselors.
 Use the link below.

 James D. Sutton, EdD